 We offer both single honours in Russian and combined honours with various programmes, including another language, comparative literature, film studies, linguistics, as well as business management, politics, English, and drama.
 In either case, students pursue a rigorous core course in the Russian language, which leads them to advanced proficiency in listening, reading, speaking and writing the language.
 Students without prior exposure to Russian start an intensive preliminary ab initio course, which gives them in one year the equivalent of an A level in Russian.
 In this way students make rewardingly quick progress and can then place into the regular first year and proceed normally.
 Native speakers of Russian are offered an advanced translation course and dedicated tuition in grammar and stylistics to maintain their Russian in good form.

 The Department is a centre for scholarly research.
-During the last Research Assessment Exercise, it placed as the foremost Russian Department in London, with 40% of its entries rated as 'world leading' or 'internationally excellent'.
+We did very well at the last research assessment of the Research Excellence Framework (REF), with books by members of the Department winning recognition and the top prizes from Russian and Slavic organisations in the USA and UK.
 We conduct research on Russian literature and culture from the 18th to the 21st centuries, on Soviet and Russian cinema, Russian folklore, Georgian language and culture, as well as literary and cultural theory.